mc-wut/mc-wut.github.io/_portfolio/portfolio-1.md

 ## FILTERING AND SECTION GRAMMAR
 Beyond just capturing these fields, we needed to present it to the customer in a digestible way.
 One of the drawbacks of my approach was that it might capture the *Bid Date* in several different locations in the document, so we needed to resolve that.

-Another was that **Project Duration** was a particularly important field to the customer, but they only wanted the duration of the entire project, and there were typically smaller durations included in the text that were in syntactically identical positions.
+Another was that **Project Duration** was a particularly important field to the customer, but only the duration of the entire project.
+Typically smaller durations were included in the text in syntactically identical positions.
 I wrote a few functions for comparing these values in [`utils.py`](https://github.com/mc-wut/internship_files/blob/b4b956a74a035f2c5357a4f483b9a7c2eca65aa6/utils.py#L63).

 ```python
     @staticmethod